Floquet theory and computational method for the optical absorption of laser-dressed solids: Abstract

 \section{Abstract}

-Strong light-matter interactions provide powerful means for the manipulation of the physico-chemical properties of matter.
-Here we develop a general theory for the linear optical absorption spectroscopy of spatially-periodic solids driven out of equilibrium by time-periodic light of arbitrary strength and photon energy.
-The dressing of Bloch electrons by the driving laser is treated exactly using Floquet theory.
-The effective optical properties of this driven system are probed through a weak laser whose effects are captured to first order in perturbation theory.
-The resulting formula for non-equilibrium optical absorption is akin to the regular near-equilibrium absorption theory but with the Floquet-Bloch modes playing the role of pristine eigenstates of matter.
-That is, the non-equilibrium absorption emerges from transitions among the time- and space-periodic Floquet-Bloch modes.
-The theory is general and can be applied to model and first-principle based Hamiltonians.
-We implement the theoretical framework into a code \emph{FloqticS} (Floquet optics in Solids) which is available through \texttt{GitHub} and can be interfaced with standard codes for the electronic-structure calculation of materials.
-To exemplify the effect of laser-dressing in the optical absorption, we perform computations of a model solid with a cosine-shaped lattice potential.
-We identify dramatic changes in the optical absorption upon increasing the amplitude of the driving laser.
-The spectrum shows a blue-shift of the band edge and below band gap absorption that agree with the dynamical Franz–Keldysh effect.
-It also shows several replicas of transitions separated by integer multiples of the drive photon energy that we assign as purely-optical tell-tale signatures of the Floquet-Bloch states.
-Beyond the dynamical Franz–Keldysh effect, strikingly we also observe intense low-frequency absorption and stimulated emissions and the opening of dips in the absorption spectrum that emerge due to the hybridization of the Floquet-Bloch modes which are novel signatures of the non-equilibrium dynamics in the laser-dressed system.
-This work open new paths to control and characterize the physical properties of solids using strong laser fields.
+Recent advances in laser technology now enable engineering the electronic structure of matter through strong light-matter interactions.
+However, the effective physico-chemical properties of these laser-dressed non-equilibrium materials are not well understood.
+Here we develop a general theory that now enables modeling and interpreting the linear optical absorption of solids that are dressed by light of arbitrary strength and photon energy.
+The theory applies to any crystalline solid, including dielectrics, semiconductors, semimetals and quantum materials.
+In the theory, the dressing of Bloch electrons by the driving laser is treated exactly using Floquet theory.
+The effective optical properties of this laser-dressed material are probed through a weak laser whose effects are captured to first order in perturbation theory.
+Remarkably, in this non-equilibrium system the time- and space-periodic Floquet-Bloch modes play the role of the pristine eigenstates of matter as the optical absorption is seen to emerge from transitions among them.
+We implement the theoretical framework into a code (\emph{FloqticS}: Floquet optics in Solids) which is made available through \texttt{GitHub} and can be interfaced with first-principle based electronic-structure computational packages.
+To isolate the emergent phenomenology, we performed computations in a model solid with a cosine-shaped lattice potential driven by strong non-resonant light.
+The computations recover the dynamical Franz-Keldysh effect and identify novel dramatic changes in the optical absorption upon increasing the amplitude of the driving laser.
+The Floquet replicas open absorption sidebands separated by integer multiples of the drive photon energy.
+The hybridization of the Floquet-Bloch modes, create intense low-frequency absorption and stimulated emissions, and dips in the absorption spectrum.
+We assign these emerging effects as purely-optical tell-tale signatures of the Floquet-Bloch modes.
+These advances can be used to model, control, and characterize the response properties of laser-dressed materials.